Parcel-Delivery-System/user-app/README.md

 Our dedicated team members collaborated to bring the Parcel App to life.
 Each team member played a crucial role in the project's success.

 ## MY Role:
-In this project, I was responsible for:
+In this project, I was responsible for the complete design, development, and implementation of three key applications, including both frontend and backend components:

 - **Locker Simulator Application:**
-   Designed, developed, and implemented the entire application, including both the frontend and backend components.

 - **Delivery Driver Application:**
-   Created the entire application including frontend and backend.

 - **Parcel Generator "Robot" Application:**
-  Developed the full application with both frontend and backend components.

 ## Installation and Usage